fae-amurray/fae/README.md

 # FAE
-HapYak stylesheet for NASBLA course.
+HapYak stylesheet created for NASBLA course and serves as a branded default for Fresh Air Educators' interactive courses.